nimbling/Nimbling_Scripts/README.md

 Nimbling\_Scripts
 =================
 Scripts to enhance Illustrator.
-Scripts to mess with the Mac OS X Finder.
-Some I wrote myself, some are others' work, attribution is in the scripts themselves.
+Most I wrote myself, some are others' work, attribution is in the scripts themselves.

 Illustrator Panels
 ------------
 Three panels for use in Illustrator, packaging some of the scripts found below.
 Use https://aescripts.com/learn/zxp-installer/ to install them.
 ZXP's:
 • Nimbling CLippers
 • ISO45
 • SSR30